dimitri-nicolo/calico/v2.1/reference/cnx/rbac-tiered-policies.md

 > **Note**: The appended '.p' with the networkpolicies resource in the kubectl command.
-That is short for "networkpolicies.projectcalico.org" and is needed to differentiate from the Kubernetes namesake NetworkPolicy resource.
+That is short for "networkpolicies.projectcalico.org" and is needed to differentiate from the Kubernetes namesake NetworkPolicy resource and (if using the Kubernetes Datastore Driver) the underlying CRDs.
 {: .alert .alert-info}

 > **Note**: Currently, the tier collection on a Policy resource through the